• Skip to primary navigation

 We are made with honey, fruit and nuts - no sugar or golden syrup

-My fond memories of flapjacks were quickly turned to disappointment when I made an old family recipe.
-Traditionally flapjacks are made with classic golden syrup and a whopping amount of sugar on top of that.
-The resulting taste was simply FAR too sweet.
-So I omitted the sugar for a start.
+My fond memories of flapjacks quickly turned to disappointment when I tried an old family recipe.
+The result was far too sweet, with both golden syrup and sugar piled in.
+So I made a huge difference straight away: I cut the sugar completely.

 See my article on Pâtisseries for Diabetics in Paris for more.